-If you are looking to travel to Ukraine soon, read my super long and detailed guide on Ukraine travel tips.
+If planning a trip to Kyiv, start with the guide to Kyiv weather and the best month to go.
 Or, simply check my page on Ukraine travel to have a better understanding of where to go and how to plan your trip.

 THINGS TO KNOW ABOUT LIFE IN UKRAINE